There are two ways to use the ParaMonte library from C/C++/Fortran languages on Windows operating systems (OS):

 - Congrats!
 You have now built and (locally) installed the ParaMonte library for the configuration and language(s) of your choice on your system.
 Check out the two new folders

 binthat have been automatically created by the install script in the root directory of the uncompressed ParaMonte repository that you have downloaded.
 Inside the

 bindirectory, you will see all the different build subdirectories corresponding to the different ParaMonte library build configurations.
 For example,

 install.bat --lang C++ --build release --lib shared --mem heap --par mpi -s intel

 will generate the following subdirectory,

-in the root directory of the ParaMonte library.
-This subdirectory contains the ParaMonte binary files along with an example and a build-script that can build the example to generate the executable, as well as a
+in the bin directory of the ParaMonte library, depending on the existing MPI library installed on the system (Intel MPI vs. MPICH vs. OpenMPI).
+Any of these subdirectories contains the ParaMonte library files along with an example simulation source file and a build-script that can build the example to generate the executable, as well as a

 README.mdfile explaining how to build the supplied example.